khartinger/mqtt4home/source_Vue/vuex160_ci_mqtt_textarea1/README.md

 # Quick Reference
 * Download directory `vue150_ci_mqtt_CiTextarea1`.
-* Start Visual Studio Code (VSC) and open the folder of this Vue application.
+* Start Visual Studio Code (VSC) with TypeScript support installed and open the folder of this Vue application.
 * In VSC open the terminal and type the following:
 `npm run serve`
 * Start the browser (e.g. Google Chrome) and call the page `localhost:8080`.